eToro vs Trading 212 (2026):

 - Social layer has real educational value for beginners observing how others invest.

-- Competitive on fees if you use a EUR account from day one.
+- Competitive on fees if you set up a EUR account from day one.

 Both brokers are designed for retail simplicity.
 If you need deep research tools, options trading, direct bond access, multi-currency portfolio management at scale, or professional execution quality — Interactive Brokers or Saxo Bank are meaningfully better fits.